jonathanglasmeyer/bachelor/thesis/src/Main.md

 Lecture transcription,      Independent/Adaptive, Large,      Connected
 ```

-The task of automatic lecture transcription can thus be characterized as speaker-independent (SI) large continuous speech recognition (LVCSR).
+The task of automatic lecture transcription can thus be characterized as speaker-independent (SI) large-vocabulary continuous speech recognition (LVCSR).

 ## Concepts
 Speech recognition in the *statistical pattern-recognition approach* paradigm has these major concepts that are necessary for its understanding: